vapoursynth/vapoursynth/doc/functions/prewitt_sobel.rst

    Creates an edge mask using the Prewitt operator.

-.. function:: Sobel(clip clip[, float min=0.0, float max, int[] planes=[0, 1, 2], int rshift=0])
+.. function:: Sobel(clip clip[, float min=0.0, float max, int[] planes=[0, 1, 2], float scale=1])
    :module: std

    Creates an edge mask using the Sobel operator.

    *clip*
       Clip to process.
-It must have integer sample type, and bit depth between 8 and 16.
-If there are any frames with float samples or bit depth greater than 16, an error will be returned.
+It must have integer sample type and bit depth between 8 and 16, or float sample type and bit depth of 32.
+If there are any frames with other formats, an error will be returned.

    *min*
       If an output pixel has a value less than or equal to this, it will